aliaydins/geofencing-api/README.md

 ## Geofencing with Tile38

-This service an example of geofencing detect with notification
+An example of geofencing with tile38

 ### Design